Neo-Oli/profanity-termux-notification/README.md

 2. Launch Profanity

-3. Install the plugin with the following command.
+3. Install the plugin with the following command

 ```
 /plugins install ~/profanity-termux-notification/termuxnotify.py